How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 }

-Here is the screenshot of running the complete code:
+Here is the screenshot of the running complete code:

 WebGL JavaScript Barcode